I’m from Mallow, living in Cork city.

 I’m a writer.

-I am the author of three books, The First Sunday in September (Mercier Press, 2018); Whatever It Takes (Mercier Press, 2020), the 2020 Cork One City, One Book choice; and the autobiography of Denis Coughlan, called Everything (Hero Books, 2020) which I co-wrote.
+I am the author of four books, The First Sunday in September (Mercier Press, 2018); Whatever It Takes (Mercier Press, 2020), the 2020 Cork One City, One Book choice; and the autobiography of Denis Coughlan, called Everything (Hero Books, 2020) which I co-wrote.
+My fourth book The Game: A Journey into the Heart of Sport (2023) was shortlisted as Sports Book of The Year.

-My short stories, articles, and essays have been published in The Stinging Fly, Irish Examiner, Irish Times, The42.ie, The Holly Bough, The Honest Ulsterman, Quarryman, Silver Apples and elsewhere
+My short stories, articles, and essays have been published in The Stinging Fly, The Winter Papers, The Irish Examiner, The Irish Times, The42.ie, Aethlon, The Holly Bough, The Honest Ulsterman, Quarryman, Silver Apples and elsewhere.

 Whatever It Takes, my second novel, is published by Mercier Press.
 It is the One City, One Book 2020 choice for Cork.